 - When the bushes are at peak, I can easily pick 2 gallons per hour (if I’m not distracted by the kids and the sun isn’t too hot!).
 A newbie might do 1 gallon per hour, but it takes more time at the beginning or end of the season as the berries are not as plentiful nor concentrated in clusters.

 - Once picked, don’t place the berries, still warm from the sun, in a closed bag or container.
-Leave the container open so moisture doesn’t form in the container.
+Leave the container open to prevent moisture from forming inside.

-- Don’t wash berries until just before using them to prevent berries from becoming mushy.
+- Don’t wash berries until just before using them to prevent them from becoming mushy.

 - Chill berries soon after picking to increase shelf life.
 Store your fresh blueberries in the refrigerator as soon as you get them home, without washing them, in a covered bowl or storage container.
 If refrigerated, fresh-picked berries will last for 10 to 14 days.